aarya095/python-mini-projects/README.md

 <h2>Word Replacer</h2>

 <p> This program demonstrates the basic concept of string manipulation by allowing the user to dynamically replace a specific word within a predefined message.
-It first displays the original message.
-Then, it prompts the user to input the word they wish to target and the new word to substitute it with.
-Finally, it uses the built-in Python <code>.replace()</code> method to perform the substitution and prints the modified string to the console. </p>
+It uses the built-in Python <code>.replace()</code> method to perform the substitution and prints the modified string to the console. </p>

 <ul>
   <li>String declaration and basic output (<code>print()</code>)</li>